Sajan81/GursagarBookStore/GursagarBookStore/README.txt

   Agian i have made changes under IRepository.cs and saved it also added the repository.cs under repository foldr and after that copied folder from providd files
-  Aaddeed the folowing code in CategoryRepository and ICAteogoryrepository and fixed all the eroors
+  Aaddeed the folowing code in CategoryRepository and ICAteogoryrepository and fixed all the eroors there after i have done adding the entry code in those two files and havew comoleted all the errors by fixing